ddkohler/TSF-simulator/README.md

 # axes, constants and system are all dicts
 lib.run(axes, constants, system)
 ```
 Upon completion, the simulation returns the output folder filepath.
 The data can then be imported as a `Data` object using `l.load(fpath)`.
-Again, `run.py` has explicitly performs this.
+Again, `run.py` is an explicit template that performs all these actions.